HPCBio/BW_VariantCalling/README.markdown

     and
  schedule_realrecal_sharedRefGenomeMode.sh
 are not a part of the workflow, but rather exist to enable scalability testing on the shared reference files.

+## To-Dos

+1) discuss mailing to RedMine in automatic fashion, and in a prtable fashio instead of commenting out the emails when debugging